gnieboer/tsp-redesign/pages/privacy-plan/protecting-pii.md

 ---
 # Overview of Handling and Protecting Personally Identifiable Information (PII)

 Handling and safeguarding PII maintained and used by FRTIB personnel is necessary to ensure the trust of TSP participants and beneficiaries.
 Privacy Act requests involving participants who request TSP account-specific information are administered by a division within FRTIB’s Office of Participant Services.
-In an effort to protect PII, FRTIB’s Information Security Management Division has deployed a data loss prevention (DLP) tool to enhance the security of FRTIB’s most critical asset—PII.
+In an effort to protect PII, FRTIB’s Information Technology Security Management Division has deployed a data loss prevention (DLP) tool to enhance the security of FRTIB’s most critical asset—PII.
 FRTIB’s DLP enhances privacy protections to PII and helps to reduce breaches.
+The Privacy Division has also published a PII Handling Policy which details how to identify and safeguard PII.

 ## Recognizing PII